 The ‘grey pound’ is used to describe the spending power of older people.
 The ‘purple pound’ is the spending power of disabled people and their families.
 There are around seven million people of working age who all have some kind of disability.

 It’s worth £249 billion and is rising by an average of 14% per annum.
 Yet it’s estimated that less than 10% of businesses have a targeted plan to access this disability market.
 Purple Tuesday’s research shows that more than 80% of disabled people say businesses could do more to be accessible and encourage them to spend money.

 When someone says ‘disability’ the first thing you may think of is a wheelchair.
 But that’s far from the whole story.
 Many disabilities and long term health conditions are invisible.
 They also control people’s lives in wide ranging ways which you might not imagine.

 Making your business welcoming and accessible to everyone is not only a ‘nice thing to do’.
 It’s also a great way to make your business more profitable.

 The purple pound is fast becoming a spending power that your business can’t afford to ignore.

-More about Access Fylde Coast
+More about the Access Fylde Coast Project

 Access Fylde Coast is spearheaded by Blackpool charity Disability First.
 It will help break down the barriers of disability.
 That includes hidden disabilities, such as sensory, mental health and learning disabilities.
 It will help business across the district benefit from an estimated £14.8m* of additional spending from disabled visitors.